 MBBCh, MSc, FRCPsych, FCTMSS

-Dr Mohamed Abdelghani is one of the pioneers of introducing interventional psychiatry treatment modalities, including TMS, in UK clinical practice.
+Dr Abdelghani is regarded as one of the pioneers of introducing Transcranial Magnetic Stimulation (TMS) in UK clinical practice.

-In 2016 he founded the first clinical TMS service in the NHS in London and South England at Camden and Islington NHS Foundation Trust and he continues to lead this service until the present time.
+In 2016 he founded the first clinical TMS service in the NHS in London at Camden and Islington NHS Foundation Trust and he continues to lead this service until the present time.